 NYA Moderator and Clerk

-The NYA has appointed Lynsey Martin as its next moderator and Esther Nisbet as its next Clerk to serve for the academic year 2013-2014.
+The NYA has appointed Rachel Hutcheson as its next moderator and John Haston as its next clerk to serve for the academic year 2014-2015.

 Lynsey is 23 years old and lives in Dundee.
 She has recently graduated from the University of Dundee after spending five years studying law.
 She is now doing administrative work in a law firm and is slowly adjusting to not being a student any more.